fmhy/edit/docs/.vitepress/notes/gemai.md

-Nano Banana Pro is a bit glitchy as of now, but its being worked on according to their Discord staff
+Nano Banana Pro is a bit glitchy as of now, but it is being worked on according to their Discord staff.